 Conditions to choosing test optional:

-- Students who choose test optional may be asked for additional information: The student’s admissions representative or the admissions committee may request additional information from the student such as a new writing sample or a letter of recommendation.
+- Students who choose test optional may be asked for additional information: Your admissions representative or the admissions committee may request additional information from you such as a new writing sample or a letter of recommendation.

 - International students: International students (students needing a visa to study in the U.S.) cannot apply test-optional.
 Though we do not require the SAT or ACT for them, they need to submit the TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System).
 Transfer students who will be reviewed as first-year students will need to send scores.